andotype/Loopy/README.md

 Systematically irregular, with sometimes looping outlines, Loopy is happily ignorant about logic or typographic etiquette.

-I designed Loopy in 2023 while working for the design agency Kid id (https://kidid.se/).
+Loopy was designed by me, Anders Wikström, in 2023 while working for the design agency Kid id (https://kidid.se/).
 Many thanks to my former colleagues who provided helpful feedback.